reelyactive/reelib/README.md

 Returns the strongest receiver identifier of the given tiraid as per the [toIdentifierString(identifier)](#toidentifierstringidentifier) function.

+### getAssociationIds(tiraid)

+Returns an array of all association identifiers embedded in the identifier payload of the given tiraid as per the [toIdentifierString(identifier)](#toidentifierstringidentifier) function.

 ### getRSSI(tiraid)

 Returns the RSSI of the stongest receiver of the given tiraid.